 Falls Prevention Programmes

-Dr. Susan Coote, physiotherapist at Mid West Physiotherapy, Limerick, specialises in delivering tailored falls prevention programmes to older people.
+Rachel Allen is a chartered physiotherapist at Mid West Physiotherapy, Limerick, with expertise in delivering tailored falls prevention programmes to older people.

 About Falls Prevention Programmes

 Falls prevention programmes can help anyone with decreased mobility or balance.
 Physiotherapists are experts at evidence-based falls prevention.
 The HSE recommends people who have fallen be assessed for falls prevention.
 Two-thirds of Irish people who have had a fall, have another fall within six months.

 The aim of a falls prevention programme is to reduce the risk of falling by increasing a person’s strength, balance, awareness, independence, and confidence.

 The first step in a falls prevention programme is to identify why and how someone fell, or why they feel like they may fall.
 The physiotherapist will work with you or your loved one to set realistic goals around what you want to get out of physiotherapy.
 A falls prevention programme can help someone regain independence, confidence and mobility.

 There are a number of things physiotherapy can help with.
 Research-based falls prevention programmes take into account a person’s strength, balance, endurance.
 Research recommends strength training and balance training, which has been shown to reduce the risk of falls.